jody-frankowski/blue-penguin/README.md

 ![screenshot](https://tyler-carr.com/images/ftp/out.png)

 # Blue Penguin Dark for pelican
-A simple dark theme for pelican, with light/dark mode support using media queries.
+A simple dark theme for pelican, with light/dark mode support using media queries available.
 Solarized pygments.
 Feeds support.

 This theme has been adapted from the original [Blue Penguin Theme](https://github.com/jody-frankowski/blue-penguin) for use on [my website](https://tyler-carr.com), all changes are generic and this theme can be used interchangeably with the original.